We may receive compensation when you click on links to products from our partners.

 - Don’t ask “when can I expect to be promoted”.
 You can (and should) ask about the career path for the position.

-- You Didn’t Send a Thank You Note: some people think that Thank You notes (or emails) are “old-fashioned”.
+Some people think that Thank You notes (or emails) are “old-fashioned”.
 Thank You notes serve two purposes.
 First (if you use them correctly), they let the hiring manager know that you were listening during the interview (see Cover Letters).
 Second, a Thank You note is your opportunity to remind the interviewer why you are the perfect person for the role.
 Don’t miss out on this opportunity.

-- Honesty is Not Always the Best Policy (sad but true): I’m not saying you should lie, but you don’t need to tell the interviewer every dark secret you have (and we all have some).
+I’m not saying you should lie, but you don’t need to tell the interviewer every dark secret you have (and we all have some).
 So if the interviewer asks you what your weaknesses are, drinking too much is really not a good answer.
 There are, however, really good answers to really tough questions (and you won’t have to lie).
 Take a look at the following resources: